Yasin440/World-Class-Car-Client-Side/README.md

 3. Visitors can be a user through registration with email and google also.
 4. User can order any car products and manage his or her order from the dashboard.
 5. Only an admin can approve orders and manage all orders.
 An admin can make a user to an admin role.
-6. User can make payment after approving any order.
+6. User can make payment after approving any order by admin.
 7. Users can also review and watch others users' opinions about our site in-home review section.

 ### Additional info.